artbyoscar/LogosFlow/README.md

 2.  **Preprocess the Data:**

-    *   Run the `preprocess.py` script to segment the dataset into sentences, perform data augmentation, encode them into embeddings, and save them to the `data/` directory:
+    *   Run the `preprocess.py` script to segment the dataset into sentences, perform data augmentation (synonym replacement), encode them into embeddings, and save them to the `data/` directory:

         ```bash
         python backend/utils/preprocess.py